leminhtuan2015/Today-I-Learn/swift/swift.md

 var x = 1   // Javascript type inference
 ```

+#### Type Safety
+  - Swift is a type-safe language which means if a part of your code expects a String, you can't pass it an Int by mistake.

+  - As Swift is type-safe, it performs type-checks when compiling your code and flags any mismatched types as errors.

   - Swift is type safe.
 But it also support type inference

-  - If you dont specify the type of value you need, Swift uses type inference to work out the appropriate type.

   - Type inference enables a compiler to deduce the type of the variables when it compiles your code.

   - When you use **type inference** Swift will automatically assign the type for the variables.

+#### Type Inference
+  - Type inference enables a compiler to deduce the type of a particular expression automatically when it compiles your code, simply by examining the values you provide.

+  -   - If you dont specify the type of value you need, Swift uses type inference to work out the appropriate type.

 ### Define a variable